singh-surendra/mobile-automation-appium-framework/README.md

  - Appium: Open source, most convenient native mobile app automation tool
  - Allure Reports : As it is most clean automation reports and provides lots of useful annotations as well.
 For better documentation, it has been chosen over other reporting tools
  - Lombok plugin : It provides very simple logging framework as compared to other logging methods
+ - it automatically starts appium server and kills its instance after tests are executed